pema4/SynthWithCompiler/README.md

 # SynthWithCompiler
-A little synthesizer controlled by snippets of code.
-Created during summer practice at my university.
+A little synthesizer controlled by snippets of code that was created during summer practice at my university.